 Local search results have seen heaps of transformation – Google’s continuous tweaking of local packs and the Knowledge Graph make for tricky terrain for smaller businesses.
 There’s been a lot of misunderstanding surrounding the introduction of Google My Business and the grouping of separate Google properties such as Google+ Local pages.
 (Some confusion noted here and here.)

 At least they offered their support…

 Backlinks are still thought to be the most influential factor in Google rankings, and I truly believe that.
-Providing epic, on and off-site content is deployed in parallel, a combination of highly relevant anchors surrounded by contextual content, keyword rich title tags (semantically solid, not stuffed) and CTR-focused meta descriptions see pages climbing that high wall of Google SERPs in 2015, and going into 2016.
+Providing epic, on and off-site content is deployed in parallel, a combination of highly relevant anchors surrounded by contextual content, keyword rich title tags (semantically solid, not stuffed) and CTR-focused meta descriptions see pages climbing that high wall of Google SERPs.

 It seems Google isn’t as advanced as they make out – we are often mesmerised by the fancy algo tweaks and recent advancements such as RankBrain, the artificial intelligence, machine-learning spectacular.
 It is this boundless fascination with shiny new objects which steers us away from the old-fashioned stuff which still has great impact…

 This is based on personal experience through years of client and in-house work.
 I must stress the importance of variety – I would never condone the application of say, exact-match backlinks in a manner which represents 19% of an entire link profile…